TamDik/dotfiles/README.md

 cd dotfiles
 ./setup.sh
 ```
-Run the following command before you run `./setup.sh`, if you want to change the location of dotfiles directory which is different from remote repository.
+Run the following command before you run `./setup.sh`, if you want to change the location of dotfiles directory (which is different from remote repository).
 ```sh
 export DOTFILES=~/path/to/dotfiles
 ```